- Tooth pain can be prevented by practicing proper oral hygiene, including brushing, flossing, and rinsing your mouth.

 Dental work

-Pain after a filling, tooth extraction, a root canal, or implant placement is common.
-Your dentist will let you know how long it will last.
+Pain after a filling, tooth extraction, root canal treatment, or implant placement is common.
+Your dentist will inform you of the duration.
 It may be worse for 1-2 days when biting down as well.
 This can be normal.

 Non-dental causes